May 2026 ICELAND PHOTOGRAPHY and SUSTAINABILITY TOUR: Come learn how photography can change how you see the world…

 For more information or to book a reservation, contact Dave Oakes, Founder and Director of CELL: 16320 Decker Place, Derwood, MD 20855; email: dave@cellonline.org; or telephone: (207) 230-4025.
 Let us know if you have any questions.
 We look forward to hearing from you!

-CELL works with a group, like yours, to offer unique, domestic and international learning adventures to inspiringly beautiful locations.
+CELL works with individuals, or a group, to offer unique, domestic and international learning adventures to inspiringly beautiful locations.
 Our programs are more than sight-seeing travel excursions.
-During a CELL program, you will have an adventure of a lifetime while becoming immersed in local cultures, learning about the history that has helped to shape your host country, learn about ecology while exploring a tropical rainforest, learn about geology while hiking a volcano or glacier, learn about conservation while helping tag endangered sea turtles, learn about the principles of sustainability while living in an eco-village, learn how one life, your life, can make a BIG difference in the world through committing to taking action when you return home.
-A WARNING is in order here: A CELL program will transform how you view yourself and your relationship with others and your natural world.
-Regarding logistics, CELL takes care of logistical and travel arrangements, in-country lodging and food, teaching and guiding, etc. You take care of organizing a group of people who want to have an adventure of a lifetime.
+During a CELL program, you will have an adventure of a lifetime while becoming immersed in local cultures, learning about the history that has helped to shape your host country, learn about ecology while exploring a tropical rainforest, learn about geology while visiting a volcano or glacier, learn about conservation while helping tag endangered sea turtles, learn about the principles of sustainability while living in an eco-village, learn how one life, your life, can make a BIG difference in the world through committing to taking action when you return home.
+A CELL program will transform how you view yourself and your relationship with others and your natural world.
+Regarding logistics, CELL takes care of logistical and travel arrangements, in-country lodging and food, teaching and guiding, etc. This enables you to focus on having an adventure of a lifetime.

 CELL Iceland Photography and Sustainability Travel Programs